unicode-org/icu4x/ffi/diplomat/js/docs/source/bidi_ffi.rst

         See the `Rust documentation for new_with_data_source <https://unicode-org.github.io/icu4x-docs/doc/unicode_bidi/struct.BidiInfo.html#method.new_with_data_source>`__ for more information.

+    .. js:function:: reorder_visual(levels)

+        Utility function for producing reorderings given a list of levels

+        Produces a map saying which visual index maps to which source index.

+        The levels array must not have values greater than 126 (this is the Bidi maximum explicit depth plus one).
+Failure to follow this invariant may lead to incorrect results, but is still safe.

+        See the `Rust documentation for reorder_visual <https://unicode-org.github.io/icu4x-docs/doc/unicode_bidi/struct.BidiInfo.html#method.reorder_visual>`__ for more information.

+        - Note: ``levels`` should be an ArrayBuffer or TypedArray corresponding to the slice type expected by Rust.

     .. js:function:: level_is_rtl(level)

         Check if a Level returned by level_at is an RTL level.